 No SLA is created if the technician closed the task in the same step in which it was created

 This is normal behavior, but there are some workarounds.
-If you use an incident process of Create > Resolve > Close after a period of time, then the system creates the SLAs and they are marked Achieved/Complete with 0% elapsed percentage.
-This works because you pause the SLA immediately on Resolve and the Close is a separate update of the Incident record.
+If you use a Case process of Create > Resolve > Close after a period of time, then the system creates the SLAs and they are marked Achieved/Complete with 0% elapsed percentage.
+This works because you pause the SLA immediately on Resolve and the Close is a separate update of the Case record.

 You can also use existing tools and the Simple SLA condition type.
 This is because otherwise the SLA will not be attached in the first place.